Fentanyl is a powerful painkiller. According to the Centers for Disease Control, it’s up to 100 times more potent than morphine.

 Comparable to fentanyl, fentanyl analogs have similar chemical structure and effects.
 Common pharmaceutical industry fentanyl analogs used during surgery include sufentanil (Sufenta), alfentanil (Alfenta) and remifentanil (Ultiva).
 There are more than 30 nonpharmaceutical-grade fentanyl analogs circulating on the illicit drug market, many of which cannot be detected on standard urine drug screens.

-What fentanyl does to your body
+What does fentanyl do to your body

 As an opioid, fentanyl travels through your blood to attach to opioid receptors in brain cells.
 Once attached, fentanyl helps decrease feelings of pain.
 It remains one of the most commonly used opioids in controlled medical settings or advanced cancer pain.
 Fentanyl also can increase feelings of pleasure, often referred to as euphoria.
 Other effects can include drowsiness, nausea, confusion, constipation and addiction.